-Choosing the perfect software to help you run your business is a daunting task.
+Choosing the perfect business management software to help you run your business is a daunting task.
 With a million and one options out there ranging from a la carte solutions to all-in-one platforms, how do you know you’re making the right software selection for your small business?

 While your checklist should be fairly extensive, this is your business after all, here are the top 5 objectives to consider when starting the selection process.

 Before diving deep into features and benefits, annual costs or the functionalities of various platforms, take time to consider the goals of your business.
 If you aren’t clear on what your business is trying to achieve, you could end up purchasing a product that hinders growth.

 For instance, if you are looking to drive more organic traffic to your business’s website look for a platform that has a robust online listing management system.

 Or, if you’re looking to improve employee collaboration and communication, a platform with internal chat features is key.

 On a scale of Mark Zuckerberg to a newborn baby, where do you fall on the tech-savvy scale?
 Do you have time to stop focusing on your businesses and be IT if a problem arises?

 That is why the next consideration for software selection should be customer support.

 When something goes wrong or isn’t working right, will there be someone to call, 24-7?
 Or, do you have to figure it out on your own?
 And beware, some companies say they have support but charge extra for those calls.